rainmanh/jumpscale_core8/docs/MultiNode/AgentController8/EasyClient.md

     <jumpscripts.md>
     </jumpscripts.md>

-  - @TODO format needs to be different for a jumpscript then specified in Jumpscripts.md
+  - TODO: format needs to be different for a jumpscript then specified in Jumpscripts.md

 - if no domain/name path or content need to be specified, content get's prio otherwise read from path